jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 The contributor list is a collection of maps containing _all_ of the information pertaining to a GitHub user but we're most interested in the`"login"` key, the user's nickname.

-Now we can finally answer the question: Are they are contibutor?
+Now we can finally answer the question: Are they contributors?

 Last but not least, we need to handle the answer to that question inviting them to Slack or encouraging them to contribute and try again.